metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/mh_switchfreq.png" align = "center" alt="mh_switchfreq" width="1500"/>

 Across run sets of each door switch frequency, there's a clear transition from an approximate negative power function (e.g. x ^ -1, top leftmost plot), to something approaching a fractional power function (e.g. x ^ 1/2, bottom rightmost plot).
+Note the win fraction only starts to show improvement with door quantity increase when the switch frequency is greater than 50% (bottom, second from leftmost plot), and that win fraction changes for a given switch frequency tend to always form asymptotes.

-Increasing run switch frequency incrementally under classical rules should show progressive increase in win fraction distributions.
+Increasing the switch frequency under classical rules should show progressive win fraction increases.
 Let's generate and visualize the simulation results for this.
 Note, I'll appropriate my `getlineplot()` function for this as written, but in some applications it can be better to add code that explicitly handles specific axis variables like `ndoors` and `doorswitch`.
 The resulting plot shows a clear linear win fraction increase with switch frequency, maxing out at the now-familiar 2/3rds fraction.

 ```
 sfreq <- seq(0, 1, 0.1)